wp-plugins/ns-cloner-site-copier/readme.txt

 1. The NS Cloner in all its simple, user-friendly glory

 == Changelog ==
+= 2.1.4.1 =
+* Fixed 2.1.4 to make file copies compatible with the new uploads structure in native WP 3.5 installs.
+* ANNOUNCING NS Cloner Pro is now Available

 = 2.1.4 =
 * Fixed bug in 2.1.3 that caused file copies to fail in some cases where the target folders already existed